whistlegraph/2022.aesthetic.computer/README.txt

  - [] Mint the work and have the contract made.
  - [] Make a frame capture tool for generating webp images.
  - [] Add the work to the JSON and release digitpain.com.
+ - [] Write a better static exporter script includes only the disks I want, plus resources.
      - [] Automate DIGITPAIN (Teia) exports:
             1. Clone `public` directory.
             2. Remove any `.html` files that aren't `digitpain-ipfs-index.html`.
             3. Process `digitpain-ipfs-index.html`, inserting info for a new mint.
             4. Rename `digitpain-ipfs-index.html` to `index.html`.
             3. Remove all files other than `/digitpain` and `digitpain0.js` from `disks/`.
             4. Zip the contents so there is a zip file with one directory called `public`, and rename it to `DIGITPAIN #.zip`.

 🌟 Next In Line 🌟